yokotak0527/kensho-legacy/README.md

 />
 ```

-As you can see, it's hard to read a little.
+As you can see, the more complex the validation, the harder it is to read the code.
 If you need complex validation, you might want to write the validation settings in JS.

 ```html